mrehkopf/vcs/README.md

                           filter-graph suffix.

 -a <path + filename> ....
 Load alias resolutions from the given file on start-
                           up.
-Alias resolution files typically have the .vcsa suffix.
+Alias resolution files typically have the .vcs- alias suffix.

 -i <input channel> ......
 Start capture on the given input channel (1...n).
 By
                           default, channel #1 will be used.